Restorative Circles

-Welcome to Restorative Circles at FUUSB
+Restorative Circles at FUUSB

 About the Restorative Circle Process

 The person requesting the Circle may choose who else they would like to participate in order to resolve the conflict.
 In addition, each participant may also request another/others they feel are needed in the Circle.
-Depending on the scope of the conflict, a RC can have just a few or many participants.
+Depending on the scope of the conflict, a Restorative Circle can have just a few or many participants.

 Before everyone is together in the same room, a facilitator will conduct a Pre-Circle by speaking one-on-one to each person involved to understand their perspective and ask for their willingness to participate.
 This allows the facilitator to become multi-partial (the ability to understand each person’s perspective).